 What I Love About This Recipe

 This karak tea recipe is a delicious tea influenced by traditional Indian tea yet with its own unique flavor.
 There are different types of milky tea.
 The aromatic spices from the ground cardamom make this chai karak tea a popular drink.

-- Black Tea: My preference is to use loose leaf black tea, but you can use Lipton yellow label black tea as well.
+- Black Tea Leaves: My preference is to use loose leaf black tea, but you can use Lipton yellow label black tea as well.
 I explain a little more below the modifications needed if using Lipton yellow label instead of loose-leaf black tea.

 - Sugar: I use sugar in the raw, however, any type of sugar will work.
 You can also substitute agave nectar or honey.

 - Sweetened Condensed Milk: This makes the tea so delicious!
 The brand I use is Rainbow, but any type of canned sweetened condensed milk will work.
 If you would like to make this drink dairy-free, you can substitute homemade almond milk or canned coconut milk.
 If you omit sweetened condensed milk, you will need to add a bit more sugar.